FrankLawrence/Obsidian-Vault/Computer Science/Secure Programming/SP Vulnerabilities.md

 ## Injection Vulnerabilities
 Programs are designed to build code that can be executed.
 Some times, this code can come from an input field.
 If the input isn't carefully sanitized, then an attacker could write the code.
 ## Race Conditions
 Race conditions are situations where the timing of events makes a difference in the outcome.
-The time-of-check-to-time-of-use vulnerability is typical:
+The time-of-check-to-time-of-use (TOCTTOU) vulnerability is typical:
 ```python
 if(access(path, R_OK) == 0) {
 	print_file(path);